 A Love Addict becomes overly dependent and reliant to any person- a friend, parent, acquaintance, coworker, child, celebrities- just so long as the person/ object helps to provide an emotional escape from reality-- just as a alcohol, cocaine, or any other addiction would for an addict.
 Most commonly- love addiction occurs in interpersonal or romantic love relationships.

-Like a heroin addict, love addicts abandon themselves as all their energy becomes preoccupied on their drug of choice; a fabricated love relationship.
+Like a heroin addict, love addicts abandon themselves as all their energy becomes preoccupied with their drug of choice; a fabricated love relationship.

 Dispelling the falsehood that one actually becomes addicted to love, the truth is love addiction is not an addiction to real love.
 While a love addict may look as if they are pursuing real love, they are in fact running away from real intimacy.
 To the love-addicted, this truth can be quite astonishing.
 Why is this?

-Because a love addict often feels there is love actually happening in an addictive relationship-- it appears (or feel) to have some level of intimacy, but in fact addictive relationships have very little, if any, love and intimacy going on.
-Real love is never addictive; and addiction is never love.
+Because a love addict often feels there is love actually happening in an addictive relationship-- it appears (or feel) to have some level of intimacy, but in fact, addictive relationships have very little if any, love and intimacy going on.
+Real love is never addictive-- and addiction is not love.